The Punisher (2004 film): Plot

 The tenants treat Castle's wounds and hide him in his hidden elevator as Saint's men arrive for him.
-When Dave and Bumpo refuse to reveal Castle's hideout, Glass tortures Dave by plucking each of his piercings with pliers.
+When Dave and Bumpo refuse to reveal Castle's hideout, Glass tortures Dave by plucking each of his piercings with pliers, but still gets no answers.
 They leave one of their men to intercept Castle, but Castle kills him after they leave.
 With Mickey's help, Castle poses as an anonymous blackmailer and arranges for Glass to be at certain places while planting Livia's car in the same location and ultimately placing one of Livia's earrings in Glass's bed.
-When Saint finds the earrings, he stabs Glass to death.
-Livia is confronted about the supposedly existing affair with Quentin and despite her protest that Glass was gay, Howard is steadfast as he throws Livia off an overpass onto a railroad track, where she is run over by a train.
+When Saint finds the earring, he stabs Glass to death.
+Livia is confronted about the supposedly existing affair with Quentin, and, despite her protest that Glass was gay, Howard is steadfast as he throws Livia off an overpass onto a railroad track, where she is run over by a train.

-With Saint despondent, Castle attacks Saint's club "Saints and Sinners" and kills every member of his mob, including John.
+With Saint despondent, Castle attacks Saint's club Saints and Sinners and kills every member of his mob, including John.
 Howard escapes the building despite being wounded.
 Castle pursues him and shoots him in a duel.
 As Saint lies dying, Castle reveals his schemes that led Saint to kill his friend and wife.
 Castle ties Saint to a car and sends it into the club's parking lot, which is rigged with explosives.
 Saint perishes in the ensuing explosion.
 Castle returns home and prepares to kill himself with his mission fulfilled, but decides to continue to fight crime after seeing a vision of his wife.
 Castle leaves some of Saint's money as a farewell gift to the tenants for protecting him and is then seen standing alone on the Sunshine Skyway Bridge at sunset.

-In a voice-over, Castle assumes the new identity of Punisher and vows to kill any criminal who harms innocent people in any way.
+In a voiceover, Castle assumes the new identity of Punisher and vows to kill any criminal who harms innocent people in any way.

 Cast

 Hensleigh and Arad have said in many interviews that Jane was the first and only actor to be asked to play the title role.
 Arad had previously pursued Jane for other roles in Marvel Studios films.
 He turned down the Punisher twice, as he did not see himself as a superhero actor.
 Jane said, when asked the second time to play the Punisher, that he became interested when Arad sent Tim Bradstreet's artwork of the character.
 After learning more about the Punisher, he accepted.
 Jane went on to read as many Punisher comics he could find to understand the character, and became a fan of the Punisher in the process.
-Jane trained for six to seven months with the United States Navy SEALs and gained more than twenty pounds of muscle for the part.
+Jane trained for six to seven months with the United States Navy SEALs and gained more than 20 pounds of muscle for the part.